PDIS/transcript/2023-12-12-Conversation-with-Bloomberg.md

 No, no, no. Starlink.

 ### Audrey Tang:
 Oh, with Starlink.
-He has so many comments.
+He has so many companies.

 > (laughter)